mibuthu/wp-event-list/src/readme.txt

 == Changelog ==

+= 0.8.6 (2021-04-24) =
+* fixed saving a new event when no excerpt is provided (also fixes CSV import of events)
+* added missing translation function for the read more links
+* removed deprecated css zoom function (which was only required for a fix for IE 6+7)
+* fixed trash view in admin page
+* fixed shortcode page display when an invalid event_id was provided (e.g. from a link to a deleted event)
+* switched to WordPress coding standard
+* some other internal fixes and improvements

 = 0.8.5 (2020-11-16) =
 * add iCal support (add a link in the event-list with the new shortcode attribute)